 PHYS 231-233 General Physics I-III

-CHEM 131 General Chemistry I (not required for Computer Science or Computer Engineering)
+CHEM 131 General Chemistry I (not required for Computer Science)

 CS 110 Intro. to Programming

-Computer Science and Computer Engineering (1 course, also CHEM 131 is not required)
+Computer Science (1 course, also MATH 235 CHEM 131 are not required)

 Electrical Engineering (no additional courses)